MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 2089: Find Target Indices After Sorting Array

+You are given a 0-indexed integer array nums and a target element target.

+    A target index is an index i such that nums[i] == target.

+Return a list of the target indices of nums after sorting nums in non-decreasing order.
+If there are no target indices, return an empty list.
+The returned list must be sorted in increasing order.

 # LeetCode 2124.
 Check if All A's Appears Before All B's
 Given a string s consisting of only the characters 'a' and 'b', return true if every 'a' appears before every 'b' in the string.
 Otherwise, return false.